 The following required meetings are with the cohort and the Office for Outreach and Engagement Program Manager Lisa Schwartz.
 Campus and community partners relevant to the program will also attend meetings.
 The program is designed with an understanding of the needs and schedules of graduate students.

 As an Engaged Arts and Humanities Scholar, graduate students will gain experiences in applying the tools of their discipline (research, teaching and creative work) to forge relationships and spaces for community interaction and dialogue.
 For some current thought on this type of work, see The New Work of Building Civic Practice, Michael Rohd, 2012 and the National Humanities Conference.

 For example, students might listen to, document and share community members' stories or faciliate community members in doing this work themselves.
 Or, they might develop workshops, performances or creative work with communities.
 We have a wide network of existing partners and will support students in work with organizations in urban, rural and small town Colorado with communities that historically have less access to CU Boulder resources.
 In locations where changing community demographics, economies, landscapes, rising housing prices and gentrification are hot button issues, students' collaborative work could support the inclusion of diverse communities in local programming, important community conversations and/or opportunities to educate those from other locations.

 Below are examples of some existing projects and programs across campus and Colorado that students could partner with to support or extend their work and/or reach new communities.
 These programs are aware of and excited about possibilities and there are many more possibilities as well!

 Please have the following information ready before you begin the online application (note that the application is now closed).
-Check back in Fall 2018 for information about the Spring 2019 deadline for the 2019-20 cohort will be March 15, 2019.
+We anticipate that the Spring 2019 deadline for the 2019-20 cohort will be March 15, 2019.